UoMResearchIT/mine-the-gaps/README.md

 Run the docker container:
 `docker-compose  up -d`

-#### Run the web app on localhost
+#### Test the web app on localhost
 Test the web application by opening `localhost:8000` in a browser Note that no data has been loaded yet, so the map will be empty.

-#### How to set up admin users with docker container
+#### How to set up admin users on the web app
 Run the Django management tool (running inside the docker container).
 Run:
 `docker-compose run web python manage.py createsuperuser` which will ask for details.
 Fill out the fields as requested.

 #### Log in as superuser and upload data
-Return to the web application on your browser (`localhost:8000`) and click on `admin login` in the top right-hand side of main web application page.
+Return to the web application on your browser (`localhost:8000`) and click on `admin login` in the top right-hand side of the main page.
 User your new log-in credentials to log in.

 See our [instructions for admin users](README_instructions.md#admin-users) for admin user instructions on how to use this web application, including how to upload new data.

 ### Full database and Django set-up